 The risks created by these concentrations have been considered in the determination of the adequacy of the allowance for loan losses.
-The Company did not have concentrations in excess of 10% of the principal balance of the commercial loans receivables in any other states as of June 27, 2015 or March 28, 2015, respectively.
-As of June 27, 2015 and March 28, 2015, the Company did not have concentrations in excess of 10% of the principal balance of the commercial loans receivables with any one borrower.
+The Company did not have concentrations in excess of 10% of the principal balance of the commercial loans receivables in any other states as of October 1, 2016 or April 2, 2016, respectively.

+As of October 1, 2016, the Company did not have concentrations in excess of 10.0% of the principal balance of commercial loans receivable with any one borrower.
+As of April 2, 2016, the company had concentrations with one independent third-party that equaled 32.0% of the principal balance outstanding, all of which was secured.